pseusys/SeasideVPN/README.md

   It keeps track of actual gateway worker nodes, collects statistics, performs load-balancing and user distribution.
   Basically, the owner of the `surface` node owns (and is responsible) for the whole system instance.
 - [`Whirlpool`](#whirlpool) is a worker node.
-  It allows user traffic forwarding (VPN or Proxy), encryption, etc.
+  It allows user traffic forwarding, encryption, etc.
   Several `whirlpool` nodes in different locations and of different performance can be included into a single system instance.
   In order to make the ssytem truly P2P, all system instance users are encouraged to manage their own `whirlpool` node and though contribute to the system.
 - [`Viridian`](#viridian-client) is a user application (desctop, mobile, browser, etc.).